0xdevalias/0xdevalias/README.md

 I primarily write about things on my [Blog](https://www.devalias.net/), though sometimes I will also post on [Medium](https://medium.com/@devalias), [LinkedIn Articles](https://www.linkedin.com/in/glenn-devalias-grant/detail/recent-activity/posts/), and similar places.

-I have presented at a few security conferences and meetups, which I tend to keep track of [on my blog](https://www.devalias.net/speaker/).
-You can usally find my slides on [Speaker Deck](https://speakerdeck.com/0xdevalias) and/or [SlideShare](https://www.slideshare.net/GlenndevaliasGrant).
+I have presented at a few security conferences and meetups, which I tend to keep track of [on my blog](https://www.devalias.net/speaker/) and in [0xdevalias/presentations](https://github.com/0xdevalias/presentations).
+You can also usally find my slides on [Speaker Deck](https://speakerdeck.com/0xdevalias) and/or [SlideShare](https://www.slideshare.net/GlenndevaliasGrant).

 I like to solve problems, and tend to be quite active on [GitHub](https://github.com/0xdevalias) providing solutions/details for the issues I come across while working on projects.